nzk0/tmdb_omdb_bg/readme.md

 ## 📁 Output

 Generated posters are saved as high-quality JPEG files in the `tmdb_backgrounds/` folder with optimizations for:
-- Reddit posting
-- ProjectiVy Android TV backgrounds
+- Android TV backgrounds
+- Other TV operating systems
-- General media server use
+- Media server applications
+- Digital displays and kiosks

 ## 🛠️ Requirements